jsummers/deark/readme.md

    This option is experimental, and might not work in all situations.
    It is recommended to put -tostdout early on the command line.
 The -msgstostderr and "-maxfiles 1" options are enabled automatically.
-   Using -main is suggested.
+   Including the -main option is recommended.
 Incompatible with -zip.
 -fromstdin
    Read the input file from the standard input stream (stdin).
    If you use -fromstdin, supplying an input filename is optional.
 If it is